bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 If any stage of the installation fails with a message saying

      Title: Installation step failed
      Description: An installation step failed.
 You can try to run the failing item again from the menu, or skip it and choose something else.
-The failing step is: XXXXXXX

 then just select "Continue".
 This should take you back to the Debian installer main menu.
 Scroll to the step that failed and try it again.